Apps To Help You Live More Sustainably

 It’s no secret that a vegetarian and vegan diet is better for the planet.
-The Meatless Farm Co reports that ‘Making the simple swap from red meat to plant-based just once a week would cut the UK’s greenhouse gas emissions by a staggering 50 million tonnes.
-That’s the equivalent of taking 16 million cars off the road, or a reduction of up to 8.4% in the UK’s total greenhouse gas emissions.’
+The Meatless Farm Co reports that ‘making the simple swap from red meat to plant-based just once a week would cut the UK’s greenhouse gas emissions by a staggering 50 million tonnes.
+That’s the equivalent of taking 16 million cars off the road, or a reduction of up to 8.4 per cent in the UK’s total greenhouse gas emissions.’
 But eating vegetarian or vegan food doesn’t have to be boring.
-The HappyCow app is happy to do the hard work for you, by finding your nearest vegan-friendly restaurants, food delivery services, markets, bakeries, cafés and more – more than 120,000 options over 180 countries in fact.
+The HappyCow app is happy to do the hard work for you, by finding your nearest vegan-friendly restaurants, food delivery services, markets, bakeries, cafés and more – more than 120,000 options over 180 countries, in fact.

 For Putting a Stop to Plastic

 According to grassroots movement Surfers Against Sewage, ‘at least 8 million pieces of plastic are entering the oceans every single day.’
 Refill is here to help: the application locates your nearest water refill stations – there are more than 12,000 positioned across the UK – so you simply reuse and refill a water bottle rather than buy more plastic.
-As the app states, ‘if all of our Refill stations are used just once a day, we’re stopping around 4 million plastic bottles at source in a year!’ – it’s a no-brainer.
+As the app states, ‘if all of our Refill stations are used just once a day, we’re stopping around 4 million plastic bottles at source in a year!’.
+As sustainable apps go, this one’s a no-brainer.